Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Introduction

 \section{Introduction}

-Earth's energy imbalance (EEI) at the top of the atmosphere (TOA) is a fundamental climate system metric, governing the total energy inventory and constraining global temperatures, the hydrological cycle, sea levels, and ice cover~\citep{Schuckmann2016}.
+Earth's energy imbalance (EEI) at the top of the atmosphere (TOA) is a fundamental climate system metric, governing Earth's total heat content and constraining global temperatures, the hydrological cycle, sea levels, and ice cover~\citep{Schuckmann2016}.
 Much of the EEI is forced, over the last millennium mostly by volcanic eruptions, solar irradiance, and changes in Earth's orbit, and more recently by anthropogenic greenhouse gases and aerosols.
 In addition, there is internal, unforced variability in the energy budget at all timescales.
 Seasonal variability is primarily due to extratropical storms and the Madden--Julian oscillation, while the El~Niño--Southern Oscillation (ENSO) explains most interannual variability~\citep{Trenberth2015}.
 However, decadal to centennial variability in the energy budget remains poorly understood~\citep{Wills2021,Trenberth2014}.
-This complicates, for example, the interpretation of recent albedo trends~\citep{Goessling2025,Mauritsen2025,Hodnebrog2024,Raghuraman2021} and the warming hiatus~\citep{Medhaug2017,Xie2016,Trenberth2013a}, both of which are not reproduced well by coupled climate models.
-A better understanding of Earth's energy budget would also help to attribute historical climate change~\citep{Lean2018} and constrain future warming~\citep{Sherwood2020}.
+This complicates, for example, the interpretation of recent albedo trends~\citep{Goessling2025,Mauritsen2025,Hodnebrog2024} and the warming hiatus~\citep{Trenberth2013a,Xie2016}, both of which are not reproduced well by coupled climate models~\citep{Olonscheck2024,Raghuraman2021,Medhaug2017,Fyfe2013}.
+A better understanding of natural variability in Earth's energy budget is also essential to isolating the contribution of anthropogenic forcing in observations, which informs the attribution of historical climate change~\citep{Lean2018} and helps narrow uncertainty in climate sensitivity~\citep{Sherwood2020}.